Best Free & Paid Syslog Servers for Linux and Windows

 Who is it recommended for?

-Logstash and all of the ELK product offer opportunities to build your own application with ease and there are many commercial adaptations of these tools out on the market.
+Logstash and all of the ELK products offer opportunities to build your own application with ease and there are many commercial adaptations of these tools out on the market.
 If you don’t know much about technology, the ease of use of these tools makes setting up Syslog collection very easy.
 Large corporations with technical staff should jump on this package.
 There is a paid, cloud version of the ELK suite available.

 Pros: